Years within Years (I Love You Always) (2nd Part: 2014-2018) installation views from 38th EVA International (2018)

-Years within Years (I Love You Always) (2014-), a photograph of the sunrise is taken each day as a way to acknowledge the uncontrollable nature of the world around us - as well as our own.
+Years within Years (I Love You Always) (2014-), a photograph of sunrise is taken each day as a way to acknowledge the uncontrollable nature of the world around us - as well as our own.
 Each photograph is transferred onto a canvas scroll containing the age of a person to whom Ono dedicates the work.
 The height of the installation is determined by the artist's age in relation to his life expectancy at the time of each production.
 As time passes by, the scrolls grow longer and fewer, and they hang a little closer to the ground.
 Though the project will eventually end, Ono has left the instructions to let the last produced scroll lie flat on the ground.

 Archival pigment print on 17” canvas rolls, wood, strings and time, installation dimensions variable